basti2342/retweet-bot/README.md

 * Depends on http://tweepy.github.com/ (pip install tweepy)
 * Copy 'config.sample' to 'config'
 * Define your hashtag or search query
-* Put in your Twitter app credentials
+* Add your Twitter app credentials
 * (Tune some other options if you like)
 * $ python retweet.py
 * Add this call to your crontab (or something similar) to retweet all new tweets regularly